TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Remember to re-import the new content to cyberaqua after we're done

-- Profile interpolation rewrite

 - We might want to somehow decrease heap contention between threads
 	- Best would be per-thread heaps
 		- Even better just no allocations
 		- Though even something as trivial as draw debug details will do a lot of allocations
 	- Use hoard allocator?

-- Determine how could we possibly have over 1000 fps on linux in the past
-	- Really just movement paths?
-	- More debug details?
-	- Why does having a character on screen decrease the fps so much?
-		- Test it by going to spectator

 - Benefits of demos
 	- Deterministic repros